adobe/aem-assets-selectors-mfe-examples/examples/react/README.md

 ### Launching the React Example

+:warning: This implementation assumes you have the configuration of a valid `imsClientId` for your AEM Assets repository and a `redirectUrl` that corresponds to the environment from which these examples are running on.

 The React example app in the can be launched using the following steps:

 1. Make sure you have `npm` or `yarn` installed on your system.